Search

 Dr. Noel DaCunha

 I’m Dr. Noel DaCunha and I live and work in Westlock, a small town an hour north of Edmonton.
-I have practised rural family medicine in Alberta for thirty-two years, having previously trained in London, England.
+I have practised rural family medicine in Alberta for thirty plus years, having previously trained in London, England.
 Teaching students and residents is one of my greatest joys and I embrace all that rural Alberta has to offer.